-344 Pathophysiology (3 credits) (3 one-hour lectures weekly; fall semester) Examines specific diseases from a physiologic and developmental perspective.
+344 Pathophysiology (3 credits) (3 one-hour lectures weekly; fall semester) Examines physiology and development of human diseases.
 Mechanisms of disease, etiology, manifestations, analyses of laboratory data and primary medical and surgical interventions are reviewed.
 This content serves as a foundation for addressing therapeutic interventions related to specific disease states.
 This course is for nursing majors.

-Prerequisite: BIOL 206 AND BIOL 207; CHEM 105 OR CHEM 107/CHEM 107L AND CHEM 108/CHEM 108L OR CHEM 109; NURS 134\, NURS 234\. (\See pre-requisite for NURS 134 and NURS 234).
+Prerequisite: BIOL 206 AND BIOL 207; CHEM 105 OR CHEM 107/CHEM 107L AND CHEM 108/CHEM 108L; NURS 134,

+NURS 234 (See pre-requisite for NURS 134 and NURS 234.)
 For science majors, permission of instructor required.
 Accelerated nursing students may take BIOL 207 concurrently with this course with the permission of the instructor.